-We are a clinical-stage, publicly traded biotechnology company developing NCEs that potentially address areas of high unmet medical need in the treatment of depression and other CNS diseases.
+We are a clinical-stage, publicly traded biotechnology company developing NCEs and novel versions of drug products that potentially address areas of high unmet medical need in the treatment of depression and other CNS diseases.

 Currently, none of our product candidates have been approved for sale in the United States or elsewhere.
 We have no commercial products nor do we have a sales or marketing infrastructure.
 In order to market and sell our products we must conduct clinical trials on patients and obtain regulatory approvals from appropriate regulatory agencies, like the FDA in the United States, and similar organizations elsewhere in the world.